-Notice of Motion means a motion given in writing by a member in advance of a meeting in accordance with, and as provided for, in these Standing Orders.
+Notice of motion means a motion given in writing by a member in advance of a meeting in accordance with, and as provided for, in these standing orders.

-Open voting means voting that is conducted openly and in a transparent manner and may be conducted by electronic means.
+Open voting means voting that is conducted openly and in a transparent manner (i.e. enables an observer to identify how a member has voted on an issue) and may be conducted by electronic means.
 The result of the vote must be announced immediately it has concluded.
 Secret ballots are specifically excluded.

-Order Paper means the list of items for consideration at a meeting together with reports and other attachments relating to those items set out in the order in which they will be considered.
+Order paper means the list of items for consideration at a meeting together with reports and other attachments relating to those items set out in the order in which they will be considered.
 An order paper is also referred to as an agenda.

-Ordinary meeting means any meeting, other than the first meeting, of a local authority or community board publicly notified in accordance with sections 46(1) and (2) of LGOIMA.
+Ordinary meeting means any meeting, other than the first meeting, of a local authority publicly notified in accordance with sections 46(1) and (2) of LGOIMA.